fnproject/tutorials/node/intro/README.md

 in `--runtime`.
 * entrypoint--the name of the Docker execution command to invoke when your function is called, in this case `node func.js`.
-* triggers--identifies the automatically generated trigger name and source.
-For example, this function would be requested from the URL `http://localhost:8080/t/appname/nodefn`.
-Where `appname` is the name of the app chosen for your function when it is deployed.

 There are other user specifiable properties but these will suffice for this example.
 Note that the name of your function is taken from the containing